 - PLEASE SEE Administrative Order 5.807 "Chapter 39 Adoptions" before requesting a final hearing.

 Appearance by Telephone

 Contact Information for Attorneys and Self-Represented Litigants:

-Attorneys may appear via telephone appearance unless otherwise ordered; no witness or party testimony shall be allowed via telephone appearance absent agreement by in writing by opposing party.
+Attorneys may appear via telephone appearance unless otherwise ordered; no witness or party testimony shall be allowed via telephone appearance absent prior approval of the Court.